Road trip Havøysund in Norway 🇳🇴

 Road trip Varanger

 Even further north in the country is the road trip Varanger.
-The route is 160 kilometers long and is located along the coast around much of the Varanger Peninsula, which is also home to a large national park.
+The route is 99 miles (160 kilometers) long and is located along the coast around much of the Varanger Peninsula, which is also home to a large national park.
 Just like the road trip Havøysund , it is 1 of the 18 National Scenic Routes.
 When traveling through Northern Norway, it is definitely worth adding this tourist route to your schedule.